-- D4.3.23 Plan the Downtown Urban Centre, also known as the Primary Urban Centre, to be the "heart of the city."
+D4.3.23 Plan the Downtown Urban Centre, also known as the Primary Urban Centre, to be the "heart of the city."
+The Downtown is the city's distinct cultural, economic, and mobility hub with the highest density and mix of uses and an attractive urban character that is inviting and engaging.

-The Downtown is the city's distinct cultural, economic, and mobility hub with the highest density and mix of uses and an attractive urban character that is inviting and engaging. - D4.3.24 Use the Nanaimo Downtown Plan and Port Drive Waterfront Master Plan as the Area Plans for the Downtown Urban Centre, providing detailed policy guidance for this area.
+D4.3.24 Use the Nanaimo Downtown Plan and Port Drive Waterfront Master Plan as the Area Plans for the Downtown Urban Centre, providing detailed policy guidance for this area.
 These documents form part of City Plan.
-City Plan also supports implementation of the Downtown Urban Design Plan and Guidelines. - D4.3.25 Support the following typical uses: mixed-use, commercial, office, and residential; residential in apartment formats; civic / institutional uses; cultural facilities; and parks, plazas, and open spaces. - D4.3.26 Support the following typical building forms: mix of low-rise, mid-rise, and high-rise buildings, typically in mixed-use forms with ground-floor commercial and residential / office above, or residential or live / work forms. - D4.3.27 Building heights will be a minimum of two storeys.
-Encourage high-rise development as per locations and guidelines described in the Nanaimo Downtown Plan and Port Drive Waterfront Master Plan.
+City Plan also supports implementation of the Downtown Urban Design Plan and Guidelines.

+D4.3.25 Support the following typical uses: mixed-use, commercial, office, and residential; residential in apartment formats; civic / institutional uses; cultural facilities; and parks, plazas, and open spaces.

+D4.3.26 Support the following typical building forms: mix of low-rise, mid-rise, and high-rise buildings, typically in mixed-use forms with ground-floor commercial and residential / office above, or residential or live / work forms.

+D4.3.27 Encourage high-rise development as per locations and guidelines described in the Nanaimo Downtown Plan and Port Drive Waterfront Master Plan.

-- D4.3.28 Work towards an overall target density for the Downtown Urban Centre designation of 250+ units per hectare.
-This target density is intended to describe general unit density for the overall land use area. - D4.3.29 Ensure the Downtown Urban Centre has excellent transit access and walking, rolling, and cycling routes supporting a critical mass of housing, employment, and civic activities that serve a city-wide function. - D4.3.30 Encourage a strong presence of local, provincial, and federal governments in the Downtown Urban Centre. - D4.3.31 Encourage the Downtown Urban Centre to be a hub for postsecondary institutional and satellite campuses. - D4.3.32 Support removal of off-street parking minimums for all uses in the Downtown Urban Centre. - D4.3.33 Ensure that buildings and publicly accessible spaces in the Downtown Urban Centre are designed to take into account community safety and security, while maintaining an inviting and attractive character.
+D4.3.28 Work towards an overall target density for the Downtown Urban Centre designation of 250+ units per hectare.
+This target density is intended to describe general unit density for the overall land use area.

+D4.3.29 Ensure the Downtown Urban Centre has excellent transit access and walking, rolling, and cycling routes supporting a critical mass of housing, employment, and civic activities that serve a city-wide function.

+D4.3.30 Encourage a strong presence of local, provincial, and federal governments in the Downtown Urban Centre.

+D4.3.31 Encourage the Downtown Urban Centre to be a hub for post-secondary institutional and satellite campuses.

+D4.3.32 Support removal of off-street parking minimums for all uses in the Downtown Urban Centre.

+D4.3.33 Ensure that buildings and publicly accessible spaces in the Downtown Urban Centre are designed to take into account community safety and security, while maintaining an inviting and attractive character.